War And Violence On The Decline In Modern Times

 NEAL CONAN, HOST:

-But Joshua Goldstein argues the past 10 years have seen fewer war deaths than any decade in the past 100 years.
-And Harvard psychologist Steven Pinker goes even further: We may be living in the most peaceful period in the history of our species.
+But Joshua Goldstein argues that despite Iraq and Afghanistan, Congo and Sudan, the past 10 years have seen fewer war deaths than any decade in the past 100 years.
+And Harvard psychologist Steven Pinker goes even further.
+We may be living in the most peaceful period in the history of our species.
 Really?
 And if so, why?

 JOSHUA GOLDSTEIN: Nice to be with you.